Th3Whit3Wolf/Agora/README.md

 **Very much a work in progress**

 > The agora (/ˈæɡərə/; Ancient Greek: ἀγορά agorá) was a central public space in ancient Greek city-states.
-It is the best representation of city form’s response to accommodate the social and political order of the polis.[1]
+It is the best representation of city form’s response to accommodate the social and political order of the polis.
 The literal meaning of the word is "gathering place" or "assembly".
-The agora was the center of the athletic, artistic, spiritual and political life in the city.[2]
+The agora was the center of the athletic, artistic, spiritual and political life in the city.
 The Ancient Agora of Athens is the best-known example.
 >
 > -- Wikipedia